MacLeod-D/ESp32-Fast-external-IRQs/README.md

 7) Open a browser and look at     **http://192.168,xxx.yyy/info**

-You should see a Website like image2
+You should see a Website like image2 which is updated every 2-3 seconds.

+# Have fun ;)